vScripter/lab/aws/ws16-lab/README.md

 There are preconfigured `.sh` scripts that will execute the desired terraform action on the entire stack (apply/plan/destroy/output/show).
 I'm working on getting `terragrunt` working, but these scripts are what I'm using, for now.

-If you are in a Windows environment, assuming that the `terraform.exe` binary path is in your environmental PATH (`$ENV:Path` in PowerShell), you can rename all of the files with a `.ps1` file extension and they should work just the same.
+If you are in a Windows environment, assuming that the `terraform.exe` binary path is in your environmental PATH (`$ENV:Path` in PowerShell), you can rename all of the `.sh` stack script files with a `.ps1` file extension and they should work just the same.